Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Introduction

-Here we take a different approach, by proving the doubling property from the ``almost monotonicity'' of the Almgren frequency function.
+See \eqref{eqn-211206-0532}.
+For this, we prove the ``almost monotonicity'' of an Almgren-type frequency function.
 In a series of papers \cite{GL1, GL2}, Garofalo and Lin pioneered the use of such frequency functions to study the SUCP of elliptic equations.
-Furthermore, we adopt an idea in \cite{K-EJDE}: the weight function $(r^2-|x|^2)^\alpha$ is allowed in such computation (essentially, deformation).
-Optimizing $\alpha$ will lead us to the quantitative results.
-Similar idea was also employed in \cite{ZHUAJM} and \cite{BG}.
+Furthermore, we adopt an idea in \cite{K-EJDE}: the weight function $(r^2-|x|^2)^\alpha$ is allowed in such computation (essentially, in the radial deformation).
+Optimizing $\alpha$ will lead us to sharp estimates.
+Similar ideas were also employed in \cite{ZHUAJM} and \cite{BG}.

 The rest of the paper is organized as follows.
-In Section \ref{sec-210706-0145}, we introduce some notations and the weighted frequency function.
-Then, we prove the ``almost monotonicity'' of such frequency function on the half space assuming the aforementioned geometric conditions.
+In Section \ref{sec-210706-0145}, we work on the half space.
+More precisely, we introduce the weighted frequency function on the half space, and prove the ``almost monotonicity'' in Proposition \ref{prop-210127-1144}, assuming the geometric condition \eqref{eqn-211003-0511}.
 Then in Section \ref{sec-flat}, we construct a change of variable which reduces the problem to the half-space case.
-From these, the doubling index estimate is derived in Section \ref{sec-doubling}.
-As an application of the doubling index estimate, we prove Theorem \ref{thm-210208-0351} (a) in Section \ref{sec-thm1a} and Theorem \ref{thm-210208-0351} (b) In Section \ref{sec-thm1b}.
+From these, the doubling inequality in Proposition \ref{prop-211224-0522} is derived in Section \ref{sec-doubling}.
+Using the doubling inequality, we prove Theorem \ref{thm-210208-0351} (A) in Section \ref{sec-doubling} and Theorem \ref{thm-210208-0351} (B) in Section \ref{sec-thm1b}.
 Eventually, Theorem \ref{thm-210912-0701} and Corollary \ref{cor-211001-0138} are proved in Section \ref{sec-thm2}.